Just some of the services we can perform

 Repeat medication can be issued where there is a need for ongoing medical treatment.
 A veterinary surgeon must approve each medicine to be dispensed, hence please try and give at least 24 hours notice when such medication is required.

-Pets receiving repeat medications are required to be re-examined at intervals determined by the medication being used in each individual case.
+Pets receiving repeat medications are required to be re-examined at intervals determined by the medication being used in each individual case, often six monthly.

 We hold stocks of many prescription and non-prescription diets for dogs and cats.
 Please ask for dietary and nutritional advice if you are unsure which diet is most appropriate for your pet.